If you've heard of waterless cookware, then you've probably heard the following things:

 - aluminum, for rapid and even heat transfer.

-Additional layers and materials may sound impressive, but these three are all you really need for durable, evenly heating cookware that you can use on an induction cooktop.
+Additional layers and materials may sound impressive, but these three are all you really need for durable, evenly heating cookware (and if you don't have induction, then you don't need the magnetic layer, although most waterless cookware has a magnetic layer for induction compatibility).

 And an internal layer of "surgical" stainless serves no purpose at all as far as we can tell: the value of surgical stainless is that it's a stable cooking surface that won't react with food.
 Since stainless steel has terrible heating properties, putting it on the inside, where it isn't needed, is probably more of a detriment than an advantage.